r-Larch/multi-deploy/README.md

 - Generate SSH key on server (no passphrase) and add the public key to your GitHub org/user deploy keys with read access.

 Usage
-1. Copy this `server/` tree to your server (e.g., `/opt/multi-deploy`).
+1. Copy this `./` tree to your server (e.g., `/opt/multi-deploy`).
 2. Create SSH key and known_hosts entries.
 3. Configure Traefik (acme email, storage path) and start the global proxy.
-4. Add a project definition (e.g., `server/example/project.env`).
+4. Add a project definition (e.g., run `./bin/new-project.sh`).
-5. Enable the systemd timer for periodic auto-deploy.
+5. Script enables the systemd timer for periodic auto-deploy.

 Notes
 - Traefik runs as a global container and projects only carry labels.